Booking Terms & Conditions

 YOUNGER GUESTS – At no time during the period of any bookings may parents or guardians leave children or teenagers at any property on their own.
+Guests are reminded to keep children under close supervision whilst in the property, as keyless exit from the property is possible.
 The person confirming a booking request does so on behalf of all persons who will occupy the property during the period stated.
 Any breach will result in immediate termination of the booking without refund.

 FAMILY GROUPS – CRW accept bookings only from family groups unless by special arrangement with the owners and CRW.

 LICENSEE OBLIGATIONS – The Licensee will be responsible for all payments and for any damage, whether caused by the Licensee or his or her party and shall make his or her party fully aware of these Terms and Conditions.
 The Licensee agrees to keep and leave the Accommodation and its contents in the same state of repair and condition and in a clean and tidy state as at the commencement of the booking period (reasonable wear and tear excepted).
 The Licensee must allow CRW and/or its agents to enter the Accommodation to inspect the state of it, on reasonable notice, except in emergency when immediate access must be granted.
 The Licensee must not use the Accommodation or allow its use for any dangerous, offensive, noisy, illegal, or immoral activities that may be a nuisance or annoyance to CRW or to any neighbours.
 The Licensee and his or her party must comply with any reasonable regulations relating to the Accommodation of which the Licensee has written notice.
-Such regulations will be found in the welcome folder in the Accommodation, typical examples would include any local conditions regarding parking, waste disposal and recycling.
+Such regulations will be found in the property welcome information emailed to you or in the property folder in the Accommodation, typical examples would include any local conditions regarding parking, waste disposal and recycling.
 Smoking is not permitted in any part of the Accommodation and the Licensee and any member of his or her party agrees not to smoke inside the Accommodation.
-The use of candles or fireworks by the Licensee or his or her party at the Accommodation is not permitted unless expressly agreed in writing with the Licensee.
-Use of barbecues is not permitted at any time unless provided.

 CHARGEABLE EXTRAS – Extras are charged by certain owners as indicated in the descriptions of the properties concerned.
 When booking these properties, the Licensee accepts the owner’s right to charge these extras either directly or through CRW as specified in the details.